dnotitia/smoothie-qwen/README.md

 - `model.name`: Name or path of the base model to modify
 - `model.output_path`: Directory path to save the modified model (default: ./modified_model)
 - `analysis.method`: Token analysis method (currently supports "ngram")
-- `analysis.n_gram`: Size of N-grams used for token combination analysis (default: 2, range: 2–4)
+- `analysis.window_size`: Size of the window used for combining tokens during analysis. (default: 2, range: 2–4)
 - `analysis.sample_size`: Number of samples to analyze per token (default: 1000)
 - `adjustment.min_scale`: Minimum adjustment ratio to reduce token weights (0.0-1.0)
   - 1.0: No change to weights